SHSharkar/MCP-Mathematics/README.md

 #### 5. `get_calculation_history` - Calculation Audit Trail

-Keeps a complete record of all calculations with timestamps, so you can track, verify, and repeat any mathematical work.
+Keeps a complete record of all calculations with timestamps, so you can track, check, and repeat any mathematical work.

 **Features:**

-- Timestamped records: Every calculation includes execution time
+- Timestamped records: Every calculation includes when it was run
-- Configurable limits: Retrieve 1-100 recent calculations
+- Configurable limits: Get 1-100 recent calculations
 - Expression tracking: Full input and output logging
 - Error logging: Failed calculations with error details

 #### 6. `clear_history` - History Management

-Lets you safely clear your calculation history when needed for privacy, performance, or storage reasons.
+Lets you safely clear your calculation history when you need to for privacy, performance, or storage reasons.

 #### 7. `list_functions` - Function and Capability Discovery